benlindsay/pelican_site/content/Blog/2017-03-10-analyzing-larger-than-memory-data-on-your-laptop.rst

 Baseline Prediction Method
 ==========================

-The baseline prediction method I'll show below is one of 4 methods discussed in `this excellent survey of collaborative filtering recommender systems`_ by Michael Ekstrand1, John Riedl, and Joseph Konstan.
+The baseline prediction method I'll show below is one of 4 methods discussed in `this excellent survey of collaborative filtering recommender systems`_ by Michael Ekstrand, John Riedl, and Joseph Konstan.
 The methods are:

 1. Predict by user's average rating
 2. Predict by item's average rating ("items" are businesses in this case)